GDGCampusAEC/gdsc-aec-static/CONTRIBUTING.md

 ### 10. Open a Pull Request
    - Finally, go to the [Pull Requests](https://github.com/gdsc-aec-india/gdsc-aec-web/pulls) tab of the original repository (GDSC AEC India Official Website).
    - Click the "New Pull Request" button to open a new pull request.
    - In the pull request description, provide details about the changes you made and why they are valuable.
+Make sure the checklist is completed.
    - Our team will review your pull request, offer feedback if needed, and merge it into the main project if everything looks good.

 ## Code Style and Guidelines